How to Allow Remote Connections to MySQL Database Server

 By default, the MySQL server listens for connections only from localhost, which means it can be accessed only by applications running on the same host.

-However, in some situations, it is necessary to allow remote connections.
+However, in some situations, it is necessary to access the MySQL server from remote location.
 For example, when you want to connect to the remote MySQL server from your local system, or when using a multi-server deployment where the application is running on a different machine from the database server.
+One option would be to access the MySQL server through SSH Tunnel and another is to configure the MySQL server to accept remote connections.

 In this guide, we will go through the steps necessary to allow remote connections to a MySQL server.
 The same instructions apply for MariaDB.